 In resource-constrained deployments encountered in the private cloud or the IoT, the fair-share policies [6, 8] fail to preserve fairness [3, 13].
 Also, current fair allocators are deadline-agnostic.
-The kind of fairness they try to preserve is based on the resources requested by the job submitters or their given quota and they ignore the actual demand of the job in order to meet its deadline.
-Moreover, to satisfy deadlines cluster administrators have to add extra resources, violate fairness by manually prioritizing one group of users over another, use solutions similar to a capacity scheduler [1], or require users to reserve resources in advance [2, 17].
-Such solutions are costly, inefficient, or impractical for resource constrained clusters as they further limit peak cluster capacity.
+The kind of fairness they try to preserve is based on the resources requested by the job submitters and they ignore the actual demand of the job in order to meet its deadline.
+Moreover, to satisfy deadlines cluster administrators have to add extra resources, violate fairness by manually prioritizing one group of users over another, use solutions similar to